CellularExpertTeam/CERA/readme.md

 ⚠️ For any Workspaces using less common Spatial References, it is important to download the Projection Engine Data from https://developers.arcgis.com/net/downloads To set it up for this project.
 Download the Projection engine data v200.8.0 zip file, extract it and put the Projection_Engine_Data_200_8_0 folder into Defencev1/Data.

 ---

+## 🏎️💨 Run the project
+For minimal setup, you can run the app <b>.exe</b> file and login using Offline mode.
+You will find the .exe at the project's build directory: <em>CERA\Defencev1\bin\x64\Release\net9.0-windows10.0.19041.0\win10-x64\Defencev1.exe</em>

+Otherwise, you can start the project using Visual Studio.
+Make sure to run without debugging.

+---